Sports News Roundup: DeChambeau's late night practice pays off at U.S. Open; Tougher things to deal with than U.S. Open says Watson and more | Sports-Games

 Thomas battles to stay in contention at Winged Foot

 Justin Thomas said he was proud of the way he battled to stay in contention for a second major title after a late rally in the second round of the U.S. Open on Friday helped offset a disastrous start.
-Thomas, the overnight leader, was slow out of the blocks with bogeys at the 13th and 14th and two more on the 16th and 17th before a double-bogey at the first.
+Thomas, the overnight leader, was slow out of the blocks with bogeys at the 13th and 14th and two more at the 16th and 17th before a double bogey at the first.

 Bubba Watson had his plane ready to go then, despite a double-bogey on his final hole, shot one of just three sub-par rounds at the U.S. Open on Friday, ensuring he will be going nowhere this weekend.
 A self-described head case, a double-bogey at 18 that turned a great round at the famously tough Winged Foot Golf Club into a good one might have left Watson fuming.